NgocHai220998/Songoku/README.md

 Parameter|Required?|Description
 ---|---|---
-access_token|○|Access token for accessing the API. token_type|○|Token Type.
-Provides the information necessary to properly use the Access Token when accessing the Web API (format: Bearer Token). expires_in|○|The number of seconds that represents the Access Token expiration period. refresh_token|○|Refresh Token.
-Used when updating the Access Token. scope|○|The scope of the provided access token. created_at|○|The date and time when the access token was created. id_token|○|ID Token.
+access_token|yes|Access token for accessing the API. token_type|yes|Token Type.
+Provides the information necessary to properly use the Access Token when accessing the Web API (format: Bearer Token). expires_in|yes|The number of seconds that represents the Access Token expiration period. refresh_token|yes|Refresh Token.
+Used when updating the Access Token. scope|yes|The scope of the provided access token. created_at|yes|The date and time when the access token was created. id_token|yes|ID Token.
 A signed token for tamper detection that contains user credentials.

 #### References

 - [OpenID Connect Core 1.0 - Token Endpoint](https://openid.net/specs/openid-connect-core-1_0.html#TokenEndpoint)

-### Token Revocation Endpoint（トークン無効化エンドポイント）
+### Token Revocation Endpoint

 - URI: `/oauth/revoke`
 - HTTP Methods: `POST`

-#### リクエストヘッダ（アクセストークン新規取得時、更新時共通）

-このエンドポイントはBASIC認証を用いたクライアント認証を行う必要があります。
-Client IDとClient Secretをコロン（":"）で連結し、Base64エンコードした値をAuthorizationヘッダで送ってください。
+#### Request headers（When Get New Access Token or Renew Access Token）

+This endpoint should authenticate the client using BASIC authentication.
+Concatenate the Client ID and Client Secret with a colon (":") and send the Base64-encoded value in the Authorization header.

-#### リクエストパラメータ
+#### Parameters

-パラメータ|必須|概要
+Parameter|Required?|Description
 ---|---|---
-client_id|※|アプリケーション登録時に発行されたClient IDを指定してください。
-client_secret|※|アプリケーション登録時に発行されたClient Secretを指定してください。
-token|○|無効化したいアクセストークンまたはリフレッシュトークンを指定してください。

-※ client_id, client_secretをリクエストパラメータで送ることは非推奨です。リクエストヘッダでクライアント認証をできない環境である場合のみ使ってください。可能である場合はリクエストヘッダでの認証を推奨します。
+client_id|※|Please specify the Client ID provided at the time of application registration. client_secret|※|Please specify the Client Secret provided at the time of application registration. token|yes|Please specify the access token or refresh token you want to invalidate.

+※ Sending `client_id` and `client_secret` as request parameters is deprecated.Please use it only when the environment does not allow client authentication in the request header.
+Authentication via request headers is recommended when possible.

-#### レスポンス
+#### Response

-※ 空のjsonが返ります
+※ returns empty json

-#### 参考
+#### References

 - [RFC7009 OAuth 2.0 Token Revocation](https://tools.ietf.org/html/rfc7009)